Decicus/linux-dayz-docker/README.md

     - From my experience: 3 threads/cores + 5 GB RAM available for the DayZ server is the absolute minimum.
 - A Linux OS with `bash` installed, as I have no idea if my `download.sh` script is POSIX-compatible.
     - I use Debian 11 (Bullseye) as I'm writing, but other major OSes such as Ubuntu/CentOS will likely work just fine.
+- Familiarity with the Linux commandline is a "must", as this isn't really intended for "Linux newbies".
 - Server also needs Docker & [Docker Compose](https://docs.docker.com/compose/) installed
 - **Workshop content only**: A Steam account with DayZ
     - It seems Steam does not allow downloading workshop content "anonymously", nor can you download workshop content for games you do not own on Steam.